Haro (character): Universal Century

 The original Haro is a little robot companion built by the main character Amuro Ray.
 It is a cute testament to Amuro's exceptional talent for machines.
 Haro's features include a limited range of speech, and the ability to hover (in environments with atmosphere and low gravity) by flapping its ear-like appendage coverings.
 Haro can usually be found rolling behind Amuro's next door neighbor Fraw Bow.
 The ability to detect brain waves is also one of Haro's functions; in one of the episodes, Haro actually claimed that the brain wave of Amuro was lowered/different.

 In Zeta Gundam, a mass-produced Mk-II version of Haro ends up in the hands of that series' main protagonist Kamille Bidan, who initially suspects it to be the original.
 He repairs the robot, only to have it constantly address him as Amuro.

 During the events of Char's Counterattack, Amuro gives a "third-generation" Haro to Hathaway, the son of his captain Bright Noa.

 In Mobile Suit Gundam Unicorn, the main character Banagher Links owns a replica of the original Haro, which was given to him by his father when he was young.
 Banagher has added unique improvements to his Haro.

 In the manga Crossbone Gundam, conceptualised by Gundam creator Yoshiyuki Tomino, Berah Ronah has a robotic parrot named Haro, which refers to her as "Matilda-san".
 This seems to imply that her Haro is (or was made from the remains of) Amuro Ray's Haro, since it mistakes Berah for the redheaded Lieutenant Matilda Adjan, who appears in the original series, and in addition makes constant references to prior events and phrases in the UC timeline.

 In Victory Gundam, the main character, Uso Ewin, has a Haro replica that he received from his father.
 Uso's Haro possesses a remarkably advanced artificial intelligence, and is even capable of controlling mobile suits, mimicking machine gun sounds, and projecting holographic images to intimidate the adversary.

-In Mobile Suit Gundam GQuuuuuuX (which sets in a divergent timeline of the original Univeral Century timeline), a grey Haro wearing a beanie is one of the Pomerians' Kaneban Co., Ltd robots which assists them in clan battles, and would later regularly accompany Amate Yuzuriha in the gMS-Ω GQuuuuuuX during clan battles (while implying that it becomes her companion).
+In Mobile Suit Gundam GQuuuuuuX (which sets in a divergent timeline of the original Universal Century timeline), a grey Haro wearing a beanie is one of the Pomerians' Kaneban Co., Ltd robots which assists them in clan battles, and would later regularly accompany Amate Yuzuriha in the gMS-Ω GQuuuuuuX during clan battles (while implying that it becomes her companion).